 Model description

 The model is based on a generalised anadromous salmonine life cycle but is not spatially explicit; freshwater and saltwater phases of the life history are implicit.
 The life history is also greatly simplified, to focus directly on the processes of interest (eco-evolutionary interactions between soft and hard selection), without loss of generality.
-The sequence of model events is as follows: (1) the model is seeded with recruits at the pre-spawner phase; (2) phenotype-dependent competition (soft selection) for limited spawning slots occurs; (3) random mating among spawners and production of new offspring occurs; and (4) offspring survive from the juvenile to the recruit (pre-spawner) stage dependent on the match between phenotype and an environmental optimum (hard selection).
+The sequence of model events is as follows: (1) the model is seeded with recruits at the pre-spawner phase; (2) phenotype-dependent competition (soft selection) for limited spawning slots occurs; (3) random mating among spawners and production of new offspring; and (4) offspring survive from the juvenile to the recruit (pre-spawner) stage dependent on the match between phenotype and an environmental optimum (hard selection).
 Generations are discrete, and time is not explicit within generations.

 1. Recruit stage